 ICMCP Mission & Objectives

-ICMCP was launched in 2014 to help bridge the ‘great cyber divide’ that results from the ongoing under-representation of minorities in the fast-growing field of cyber security.
-The ICMCP will tackle this ‘divide’ with scholarship opportunities, technical training programs, innovative outreach, mentoring and networking programs.
-The ICMCP will target minority cyber security professionals worldwide and promote academic and technical excellence in our tradecraft.
+ICMCP was launched in 2014 to help bridge the ‘great cyber divide’ that results from the ongoing underrepresentation of minorities and women in the fast-growing field of cyber security.
+The ICMCP tackles this ‘divide’ with scholarship opportunities, technical training programs, innovative outreach, mentoring and networking programs.
+The ICMCP targets minority and women cyber security professionals worldwide and promotes academic and technical excellence in our tradecraft.
 Our management team consists of the board of directors, a larger advisory board and officers of ICMCP, working closely with the executive director.
 In addition, our regional chapters will be instrumental in advising our executive director and promulgating our mission globally.

 Bridging The Great Minority Cybersecurity Divide

 As the demographics of the U.S. population continue to become more diversified, the importance of increasing the participation of women and minorities in the workforce becomes of paramount concern.
 Since cybersecurity is one of the biggest challenges to our Nation’s national and economic security and we’re facing a major talent shortfall in the industry, strategies to ensure all capable talent regardless of race, ethnicity or sexual orientation feel welcome and included are critical..
 Under-participation by large segments of our society represents a loss of opportunity for individuals, a loss of talent in the workforce, and a loss of creativity in shaping the future of cybersecurity.
 Not only is it a basic equity issue, but it also threatens our global economic viability as a nation.

 ICMCP Programs–Bridging The Great Minority Cyber Divide